msanatan/python-pygame-speed-dating/pygame.md

 ![Green Rectangle](Green_Rectangle.png)

 Nice!
 That should be all right for the green rectangle for now.

 ## Exercises
+1. Let's draw one more rectangle, a white rectangle in the centre of the screen.
+    This rectangle will be 40px wide and 80px long.
+Think about the coordinates a bit.
+We define the top left coordinates.
+We can get the centre by halving WIDTH and HEIGHT.
+Think about how far the top left coordinates are from the centre and you'll figure it out.
+It may also help if you first placed the top left of the white rectangle in the centre and then figure out the distance.
-1. Read the following documentation for drawing circles: https://www.pygame.org/docs/ref/draw.html#pygame.draw.circle Draw a red circle in place of the red rectangle
+2. Read the following documentation for drawing circles: https://www.pygame.org/docs/ref/draw.html#pygame.draw.circle Draw a red circle  of radius 25 in place of the red rectangle.
+Use (25, 25) as the position.
-2. Read the following documentation for drawing ellipses: https://www.pygame.org/docs/ref/draw.html#pygame.draw.ellipse Draw a green ellipse in place of the green rectangle
+3. Read the following documentation for drawing ellipses: https://www.pygame.org/docs/ref/draw.html#pygame.draw.ellipse Draw a green ellipse in place of the green rectangle